shbutkhuzi/motion_detection/README.md

 3. Installs firmware, reloads the interface, and configures `nexutil`.
 4. Optionally runs `tcpdump -i wlan0 dst port 5500` to record CSI traffic.

 **Note:** The script does not include packet deduplication or forwarding.
-Nexmon can emit duplicate UDP packets for the same CSI frame.
 To deduplicate and forward traffic to the laptop, one has to add **nftables rules** on the Raspberry Pi.

 ---